Payroll & Employment Guide Azerbaijan flag

 • Mandatory benefits: State healthcare, social security, pension contributions, paid leave entitlements (annual, sick, and maternity leave).

-• Common perks: Voluntary private health insurance, meal allowances, transport reimbursements, flexible work arrangements, training budgets.
+• Common perks: Voluntary private health insurance, meal allowances, transport reimbursements, flexible work arrangements, and training budgets.

 • Leave policies: Paid annual leave, sick leave, parental leave.